mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 ## Markdown into static website conversion

 Markdown is perfect for a single README, but how to build documentation consists of many pages?
-Some parser must convert bunch of Markdown files into a beautiful website.
+Some parser must convert a bunch of Markdown files into a beautiful website.

 Again, use whatever converter you like but check if the following capabilities exist for generated website:

 * Website navigation, you must be able to see website structure and navigate between pages.
-* Many themes, you expect different layout for documentation website and different for personal blog.
+* Many themes, you expect different layout for documentation websites and different for personal blogs.
 * Table of contents, it simplifies navigation for complex pages.
 * Search capabilities, documentation without search isn't so useful.